stephanbcbauer/standards.catena-x.github.io/docs/guides/how-to-deploy-an-application.md

   - as public [package on GitHub](https://github.com/orgs/catenax-ng/packages) ...
   - or on _cxtsiacr.azurecr.io_ -> not recommended, since no scans can be done on these images
   - or as private [package on GitHub](https://github.com/orgs/catenax-ng/packages) -> Does not work yet.
 Pull secrets have to be provided
+- If your GitHub repository is set to private, you first have to process the steps documented here: [prepare for private repos](how-to-prepare-a-private-repo)
 - An ArgoCD project needs to be created by the DevSecOps team for you.

 If these prerequisites are met, you can log in to ArgoCD with your GitHub account here: [https://argo.demo.catena-x.net/](https://argo.demo.catena-x.net/applications)